 United Nations Television and Video (UNTV) provides live feeds of meetings, conferences and special events at Headquarters to broadcasters around the world and to rebroadcast organizations such as Encompass and The Switch.
-For queries, contact the UNTV team (room CB-1B-055; tel.: 212-963-7650 or 212-963-9399; email: redi@un.org or woodie@un.org).
+For queries, contact the UNTV team (email: redi@un.org or woodie@un.org).